totchi-lagawi/Scratchomised/README.md

 Scratch extension to interact with Sweet Home 3D

 > [!WARNING]
-> This extension is a work in progress, and is currently ***unusable***.
-Here is the list of the features remaining to do, to only quote a few :
+> This extension is a work in progress, and is currently barely usable.
+Here is the list of the features remaining to do :
-> * Server implementation of the communication protocol
+> * Add a password protection on the server
 > * More blocks in the client
 > * Export options in SweetHome3D